 It is foreseen to closely follow the development of negotiations between France and Algeria in order for the final agreement to have a minimum impact on the acquis.
 To this end, the Commission shall participate as an observer to the negotiations and shall be kept informed of the progress and results throughout the different stages of negotiations.
 France and the Commission will report to the Working Party on Civil Law Matters as appropriate.
-Some directives of negotiation should be issued with the Decision of the European Parliament and of the Council.
+Some directives of negotiation should be issued with the Council Decision.

-2023/0028 (COD)
+2023/0027 (CNS)